 Holiday seasons can be tricky for any family.
-Adoption often adds an additional layer of joy and complexity.
-Here’s our guide to making it through the season with a smile!
+Adoption or permanency often adds an additional layer of joy and complexity.
+Here’s our guide to making it through the season.

 When holidays hurt

 As well as being a time of fun and family togetherness, celebrations can sometimes be difficult to navigate for adoptive families.
-Most parents who adopt children as infants report few holiday season issues.
 For some families who adopt older children who were removed from their birth family or have lived in foster care, celebrations can be associated with tremendous losses and upsetting memories.
 Here are a few tips to help you make your family’s holiday celebrations special and sensitive.

 If you are close to having an older child placed in your family, resist the urge to rush to get them home for the holiday season.
 Instead, try to arrange a visit or celebration with the foster family in their home.